Childbirth: Vaginal Exams During LaborSkip to the navigation

-During labor, your health professional will examine your progress by putting on sterile gloves and inserting his or her fingers into your vagina.
+During labor, your health professional will examine your progress.
+He or she will put on sterile gloves and insert his or her fingers into your vagina.
 This allows the health professional to:

-- Determine how much your cervix has thinned (effaced) and opened (dilated).
-How dilated and stretched your cervix is during contractions can be helpful in predicting the speed of your labor.
+- Find out how much your cervix has thinned (effaced) and opened (dilated).
+How dilated and stretched your cervix is during contractions can help predict the speed of your labor.

-- Assess the baby's position, whether head-first (vertex) or bottom-first (breech), and determine how far the baby has moved down the birth canal (station).
+- Check the baby's position.
+Is the baby coming out head-first or bottom-first (breech)?
+How far has the baby moved down the birth canal?

 - Gently push on the baby's head with one finger.
-If the head can be pushed back, the baby is still floating (ballotable).
-If the head cannot be pushed back and is low in the pelvis, the head is engaged.
+If the head can be pushed back, the baby is still floating.
+If the head can't be pushed back and is low in the pelvis, it is engaged in the birth canal.

-- Check whether the baby is facing toward your navel or toward your backbone in the birth canal.
-This can only be done after your water (amniotic sac) breaks (ruptures).
-A baby facing toward the mother's navel sometimes has a slower, more difficult time moving down the birth canal.
+- Check to see which way the baby is facing in the birth canal.
+Is the baby face-up toward your navel?
+Or is the baby facing down toward your backbone?
+This check can only be done after your water (amniotic sac) breaks (ruptures).
+A baby facing up toward the mother's navel sometimes has a slower, harder time moving down the birth canal.